 Tips for Proper Use of Your Bear Canister in Camp

-It goes without saying that you need to make sure you keep your canister closed and away from camp at all times except when actively grabbing something from inside.
+It goes without saying that you must keep your canister closed and away from camp at all times except when actively grabbing something from inside.

 In general, you want your food to be placed at least 100 feet from your campsite and also downwind, but if you are in grizzly country you will want to extend this to around 300 feet as you don’t want them coming close to where you are camping.